cwaazywabbit/shellcoder/README.md

 # shellcoder
 Generates shellcodes from a given assembly code and formats the output in a way that makes the shellcoder's life easier to eliminate bad-chars, enhance opcodes, etc.

 The following is an exemplary output.
-On the left you have your opcodes next to each mnemonic (in the middel) so you know what they stand for, and on the far right you have your extra comments from the original assembly code.. everything is neatly formatted :)
+On the left you have your opcodes next to each mnemonic (in the middle) so you know what they stand for, and on the far right you have your extra comments from the original assembly code.. everything is neatly formatted :)

 Use `-c` to suppress empty lines for a compacter overview!